wizcamp/wizcamp-realms-demo/session-guides/SESSION-06.md

 You'll add caching to `fetchQuestions` in two places: check cache at the start, store results at the end.

-### Step 1: Add cache checking
+### Step 1: Add cache checking to fetchQuestions

-Add cache checking at the beginning of `fetchQuestions`, before the zone lookup.
+Check if questions are already cached before making an API request — if they exist, return them immediately.

 ```javascript
 export async function fetchQuestions(zoneId, count = null) {